-The Lake County Board of Elections certified the Nov.
-4 General Election results, which finally determined the winners of two very close races in Mentor: one for the school board and the other for council at large.
+The Lake County Board of Elections certified the recounts for the November 4 General Election, which finally determined the winners of two very close races in Mentor: one for the school board and the other for council at large.

-In a race to decide the three people who would represent the Board of Education Mentor Exempted Village as members, the results were decided by less than a dozen voters
+In a race to decide the three individuals who will represent the Board of Education Mentor Exempted Village as members, the results were decided by less than a dozen voters.

 The first two candidates weren't in question — Maggie Cook came out on top with 7,915 votes, and Robert Haag was second with 7,400 votes.
 But the third seat was a toss-up between Daniel Hardesty and Robert Izzo, with only a single vote separating them in the unofficial results.

-On Tuesday morning, the board of elections certified its results, which showed that Hardesty won the race by 11 votes — 7,188 to Izzo's 7,177.
+On Tuesday morning, the board of elections finalized its results, which showed that Hardesty won the race by 11 votes — 7,188 to Izzo's 7,177.

 The other race that was too close to call initially was the sole Mentor council at-large position.
 Unofficial results showed Annie Payne had the edge over Brian Cook by only a handful of votes, but the official results showed that had changed.

-According to the official results, Brian Cook had 5,554 votes, winning by one over Payne's 5,553 votes.
+According to the final results, Brian Cook had 5,554 votes, winning by one over Payne's 5,553 votes.

 Previously, we spoke to a Case Western Reserve University Law School professor who told us races like these show why every vote matters.